-Applying a monetary number to mental distress, or the pain of a sore neck, is a difficult task.
+Applying a monetary number to either mental distress or the pain of a sore neck is a difficult task.
 An experienced attorney can help fight this battle to ensure that you are really getting what you need and deserve for your experience.

 How do you prove pain and suffering?

 Proving pain and suffering is difficult, but worth it.
 The party responsible for your injury will seek a lower number than what you likely deserve.
 Strong, detailed documentation will be one of the best ways to support a pain and suffering claim.